 And this is where your awesome weekend in New York City must come to an end.

-This post is sponsored by The Lexington New York City
+This post is proudly produced in partnership with The Lexington New York City.